 In this section, we compare results from using two procedures.
-Both begin with files in which additive noise has been used to mask the quantitative income variables according to the procedures of Kim (1986).
-In the first, we perform a swapping of quantitative data in a manner similar to Kim and Winkler (1995) but use software that gives more control of the swapping rates applied in different portions of the files.
-In the second, we use mu-Argus to suppress data.
-In this case we follow the suggestion that age be globally recoded (set to a fixed value).
+The first uses a file in which additive noise has been used to mask the quantitative income variables according to the procedures of Kim [12].
+In the second, we perform a swapping of quantitative data in a manner similar to Kim and Winkler [14] but use software that gives more control of the swapping rates applied in different portions of the files.
 Since we did not have the resources to perform matching against several source files containing more than 100 million records, we make simplifying assumptions that allow us to compute absolute re-identification probabilities as is done in other papers.
-We begin by determining the probability of matching a record in the masked file of sample records against the original unmasked file of sampled records. assumptions allow us to compute the absolute probability of matching the masked sample file against an unmasked file of more than 100 million records.
+We begin by determining the probability of matching a record in the masked file of sample records against the original unmasked file of sampled records.
+Our assumptions allow us to compute the absolute probability of matching the masked sample file against an unmasked file of more than 100 million records.
 If a record has a total income less than 60000, we assume that the record has 1/1000 chance of being in a sample for a source file containing all records.
 If a record has a total income above 60000 and less than 80000, we assume that the record has 1/10 chance of being in a sample for a source file containing all records.
 If a record has a total income above 80000, we assume that the record has 1/1 chance of being in a sample for a source file containing all records.
 The assumptions are reasonable because (1) we are only using a subset of the variables that can be used for matching and (2) records having total incomes above 80000 are often associated with characteristics that make them outliers in the entire population, not just in the sample.

-In Tables 3, 4, and 5, we describe re-identification rates from three matching passes.
+In Tables 3 and 4, we describe re-identification rates from two matching passes.
 In the first, we match a file that has only been masked according to the additive noise procedure of Kim against the original unmasked file.
-Prior to the second pass, we swap all of the quantitative income data in records that total income above 80000 and a 0.05 proportion in records below 80000.
+Prior to the second pass, we swap all of the quantitative income data in records having total income above80000 and a 0.05 proportion of records having total income below 80000.
 We only swap in a subset of records that agree on keys consisting generally of IRS form type, age, race, sex, and State code.
-In situations where there are not sufficient number of items agreeing on a set of keys
+In situations where there are not a sufficient number of items agreeing on a set of keys (less than 50 items), we collapse some of the combinations of keys.
+In the second matching pass, we match the masked/swapped file against the original unmasked file.